abdulghani/knam-assignment/README.md

 - Provided migration and initial seed data
 - Report related route consolidated to single path `/report`
 - Pending scheduled report is recorded in the database for the CRON job to retrieve, ensuring pending reports are persisted to process.
-- Provided OpenAPI documentation in GET `/openapi` path and Scalar UI on GET `/` path
+- Provided OpenAPI documentation in GET `/openapi` path
 - Pino is used for logging, allowing real-time visibility into report processing as it occurs.
 - The development database data is stored in a relative directory within the project, making it easy to clean up when needed.
+- Use of Scalar UI to show the OpenAPI documentation in the root GET `/` path, can be used to send requests to the application.

 ## Assumptions
 - Reports are processed asynchronously and not immediately available.